idan-gur1/solar_system_gravitational_simulation/README.md

 # Solar System Gravitational Simulation

 Python-based physics simulation that allows you to explore the gravitational interactions between planets within our solar system.
-The simulation accurately models the motion of the planets, based on their masses, positions, and velocities, providing a visual representation of their orbits and interactions.
+The simulation accurately models the motion of the first four planets, based on their masses, positions, and velocities, providing a visual representation of their orbits and interactions.
 <br>
 ## Demo Video
 <br>